Skip to main content

 Security Access Markup Language (SAML)

 A service or application and an identity provider system, such as IAM trends, can communicate authentication and authorization data using the open standard known as SAML.
-This is the regular process for an IAM best practices to allow a user to log in to an application that has been combined with the IAM platform.
+This is the regular process for an IAM best practices to allow a user to log in to an application combined with the IAM platform.

 OpenID Connect (OIDC)